Jasper8628/youtube_clone/README.md

 ## Description

-An attempt to replicate YouTube's skileton UI while exploring UI development possibilities with Material UI
+An attempt to replicate YouTube's skileton UI components while exploring UI development possibilities with Material UI

 ## Functionalities and Limitations